 Mission, Vision, Values

-The Lincoln Center for Family and Youth transforms lives and communities through education, coaching, and counseling.
 The Lincoln Center is a nonprofit, human services, community-based organization that provides alternative education, coaching, and mental health counseling services to individuals and families in and around Montgomery County, Pennsylvania.
 TLC is comprised of four divisions: The Leadership Academy, School-based Counseling, the Community Counseling Center, and Victim Services.
-These major programs are united under our mission to improve mental health both community-wide and specifically for our Leadership Academy students.
+These major programs are united under our mission to transform lives and communities through education, coaching, and counseling.

 Our vision is an empowered community of individuals and families with the will and skill to reach their full potential.
 The Lincoln Center strives to advance the accessibility of mental health services by providing free and mobile counseling through our team of extensively trained counselors and by taking the lead in charting alternative educational practices.
 We want every student to have access to the resources they need to be successful and to reach for a better future.
 We consider ourselves mental health fluent, meaning that we possess an open-minded outlook on the way people think, encourage people to use resources to receive help, and endeavor to reduce stigma around mental and behavioral health.